HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Prerequisites: There exists a user account currently stored in the application

-Test Case: delete account
+Test Case: delete account.

 Expected: The currently stored user is deleted and all stored Customer and Delivery Data is deleted.

-Test Case: delete account extra
+Test Case: delete account extra or other extra arguments.

 Expected: Similar to previous.